FgForrest/evitaDB/documentation/user/en/use/api/query-data.md

 #### `/entity/list` query

-There is also a special variant of the `list` queries with fixed `entity` classifier -> `/entity/list`.
-This query is essentially an extension of the [`/entity/get`](#entity-get-query) that accepts multiple identifiers and is meant to be used when you need to fetch one or more entities but you only have a globally unique identifiers and you don't know target entity collection.
+There is also a special variant of the `list` queries with a fixed `entity` classifier -> `/entity/list`.
+This query is essentially an extension of the [`/entity/get`](#entity-get-query) that accepts multiple identifiers and is meant to be used when you need to fetch one or more entities, but you only have globally unique identifiers and you don't know the target entity collection.
 Also, because the `/entity/list` query accepts multiple identifiers, each returned entity can be from a different entity collection.
-The query then returns a list of target entity objects based on resolved entity type of individual entities:
+The query will then return a list of target entity objects based on the resolved entity type of each entity:

 <SourceCodeTabs langSpecificTabOnly>